andrewbayles/TriviaGame/readme.md

 ### A Few Things To Remember:

-* The player has fifteen second to answer each question presented.
+* The player has fifteen seconds to answer each question presented.

 * There are ten questions total, each presented randomly.
 The answers are randomized for each game, as well.

 * The player is presented with their total number of correct and incorrect answers at the end of the game, with an option to start over.

-* Running out of time when answering a question counts as an incorrect answer.
+* Running out of time before answering a question counts as an incorrect answer.

 ### Acknowledgements